 Transmit data to Analog Devices FMCOMMS board

-The following diagram illustrates the data path for radio signal transmission (when the interpolation filter and IF tuner are specified in the block):
+The following diagram illustrates the data path for radio signal transmission (when the interpolation filter and IF tuner are in use):

 |Port||Supported Data Types|